marxin/texi2rst-generated/sphinx/gccint/target-macros/position-independent-code.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: position independent code, PIC

 .. _pic:

-.. index:: position independent code

-.. index:: PIC

 Position Independent Code
 *************************